-EXW: Buyer must arrange shipping from the factory floor, and export clearance.
-The manufacturer is only responsible for production and has no role in the shipping.
+EXW: Buyer must arrange to ship from the factory floor and export clearance.
+The manufacturer is only responsible for the production and has no role in the shipping.

 Obviously, a quoted price based on EXW is far lower than a price based on CIF, or DAP, terms.
 Before you can say anything about a quoted price, you must consider the incoterm.
 Specify to your supplier that they must quote according to a set incoterm, in order to avoid distortion of the price data.

 How do I know I’ve been quoted a ‘good price’?

 Assuming that you have specified all relevant technical specifications, compliance requirements, quantity, and Incoterms – you will likely receive quite accurate unit prices.
 However, one data point is not enough to determine the market price.
 Instead, you must include at least 3 to 4 suppliers in your RFQ process.